-In a second Italy art event, The Best Modern and Contemporary Artists 2017 was launched in September in Berlin at the Georges-Casalis-Hall.
+In a September art event, the publication The Best Modern and Contemporary Artists 2017 was launched in Berlin at the Georges-Casalis-Hall.
 It is curated in Italy.
 And I was invited into it.
 How I would have loved to attend in person (sigh).
 The location was the Französischer Dom.

-venue for receptions, events, conferences and cultural events, it has the best possible location in Berlin and is easily accessible by public transport.
-This Baroque cathedral presents guests with an event venue that is both chaste and illustrious in character.
+venue for receptions, events, conferences and cultural events, it has the best possible location in Berlin . . .
 The great hall, with its 700 square metres, has room for 500 – 600 guests.
-A further highlight of the French Cathedral is the stunning Georges-Casalis-Hall – an oval room with wooden parquet floors – perfect for lectures, conferences or receptions for 100 to 150 people.
+A further highlight of the French Cathedral is the stunning Georges-Casalis-Hall – an oval room with wooden parquet floors – perfect for lectures, conferences or receptions for 100 to 150 people.”

 Französischer Dom (the term is German for “French Cathedral,” but in the case of Gendarmenmarkt, Dom refers to the French word for English “dome” and not to a cathedral.
 Neither church on Gendarmenmarkt was ever the church of a bishop. . . .